 - Yes/No Intention Form: Due April 11, 2025 - Blue Panda Submission Deadline: April 17, 2025 (All participants must be registered in Blue Panda by this date.
 Blue Panda will close and no additions or removals will be permitted after this deadline.
 After this deadline, you are committing that all submitted participants will be attending NLC and committing full payment to Travel World.
-Once Blue Panda registration closes, we will pull participant information to book flights, tickets, bussing, etc and no refunds will be given.) - Payment DUE: April 21, 2025 (Only 1 payment deadline.
+Once Blue Panda registration closes, we will pull participant information to - Payment DUE: April 21, 2025 (Only 1 payment deadline.
 No deposit deadline, just 1 final payment date.
 With the tight turnaround time between SLC and names/payment due to the airline, we are removing the deposit deadline to simplify the process on your end.)